“I’m too busy.”

 How might you implement some of these skills for time management this week?
 What are the takeaways you have from Vanderkam's TED talk?

 Do you constantly feel like you don’t have time for the things you love?
 Are you tired of feeling stressed because there aren’t enough hours in the day, or hopeless about ever having enough time to rest or recharge?
 I understand the pain of constant busy-ness, and I’d love the chance to help you begin prioritizing what you need and creating space for the things you love.
-At Restored Hope, I offer counseling services in Novi and Ann Arbor to help you break through stress, anxiety, addiction, and depression to live a fulfilling life that you love.
+At Restored Hope, I offer counseling services in Ann Arbor to help you break through stress, anxiety, addiction, and depression to live a fulfilling life that you love.
 Call me at 734.656.8191 or email me to set up your first appointment.

 *This is an Amazon affiliate link.
 Click here to read more about Restored Hope’s Amazon local associates policy.